Dispersion based Recurrent Neural Network Model for Methane Monitoring in Albertan Tailings Ponds: Problem Formulation and Framework

 where $\lambda\in (0,\infty)$.
-An advantage of using this method (also known as penalty method) is that it avoids solving the constraint $F(\phi, u,q) = 0$ \cite{xu2022physics}.
-However, the physical constraints may not be satisfied exactly i.e., theoretically, $F(\phi, u,q) = 0$ will hold only when $\lambda\rightarrow \infty$ \cite{xu2022physics}.
-The value of $\lambda$ defines the magnitude of cost for violating the constraint.
-The minimization of the above penalized loss in Eq. \eqref{eq:optimization_original} will give a solution with small value of the regularization term defined on the physical constraint $F$.
+An advantage of using this method (also known as penalty method) is that it avoids solving the constraint $F(\phi, u,q) = 0$ \citep{xu2022physics}.
+However, the physical constraints may not be satisfied exactly i.e., theoretically, $F(\phi, u,q) = 0$ will hold only when $\lambda\rightarrow \infty$ \citep{xu2022physics}.
 While optimizing the choice of $\lambda$, it is important to remember that a large value of $\lambda$ places less weight on the objective function.
 Hence, a proper choice of $\lambda$ is based on the desirable trade-off between fitting the observed value and satisfying the constraint.
-This technique a has been adapted in numerous works involving learning of systems of PDEs/ODEs from data \cite{karniadakis2021physics,raissi2019physics}.
-Our choice of the constraint $F$ is derived from one of the atmospheric dispersion models called Gaussian Plume Model (GPM) \cite{stockie2011mathematics} described through the equation
+This technique a has been adapted in numerous works involving learning of systems of PDEs/ODEs from data \citep{raissi2019physics}.
+Our choice of the constraint $F$ is derived from an atmospheric dispersion models called Gaussian Plume Model (GPM) \citep{stockie2011mathematics},

+where $u(\vec{x},t)$ is the mass concentration, $q(\vec{x},t)$ is a source (or sink) and $J$ is mass flux due to diffusion ($J_D$) and advection ($J_A$), and $\vec{x}$ and $t$ denote space and time respectively.
+Assuming negligible sinks, the function $q$ defined from the MMs acts as the source term.
+Since we fix the coordinates of the source (OSTPs) and weather stations in space, $u$ and $q$ are independent of spatial coordinates.
+Thus, we are interested in exploring the relationship of these two functions ($u$ and $q$) to various input variables involving atmospheric parameters and/or hydrocarbon degradation.